sgourisankar/cutandrun-pipeline/README.md

        You can change colors for example of the plots here.
        Make sure to change "blacklist_file" to the path where you have the appropriate organism's blacklist bed file of regions to skip.
+ 13. --> NEW in v4!
+Use cutadapt to trim reads.
+Enter the "cutadapt_a" and "cutadapt_A" trimming sequences, where -a is fwd and -A is rev.

 ### HOW TO EDIT cluster.json